yegor256/blog/_posts/2014/jul/2014-07-29-docker-in-rultor.md

 ## Application-Centric

 Docker, unlike LXC or Vagrant, for example, is application-centric.
-This means that when we start a container&mdash;we start an application.
+This means that when we start a container---we start an application.
-With other virtualization technologies, when you get a virtual machine&mdash;you get a fully functional Unix environment, where you can login through
+With other virtualization technologies, when you get a virtual machine---you get a fully functional Unix environment, where you can login through
 SSH and do whatever you want.

 Docker makes things simpler.
 It doesn't give you SSH access to container,